yufanghou/yufanghou.github.io/_pages/about.md

 ## News

+- 02/2025 I gave an invitated talk "Empowering Science with AI: Building NLP Models for Scientific Knowledge Synthesis and Fact-checking" at the Salzburg HCI Doctoral Consortium Week Winter 2024/2025 on Feb 25th.

 - 02/2025 I'm currently looking for 1 postdoctoral researcher to join the IT:U NLP lab!
 Please fill out [this form](https://docs.google.com/forms/d/e/1FAIpQLSfVnllFyucGh7IdlUMiz_R7Q4IUucIQqzlyC7KB9Vs7CnDPVQ/viewform) (feel free to skip some questions) or send me your CV if you are interested in the position.

 - 02/2025 I will serve as an area chair at ACL 2025.